Kate Woodsome

 Photo by Marvin Joseph

-Previously with The Washington Post, Woodsome was part of the team that won the Pulitzer Prize for Public Service for their coverage of the Jan.
-6, 2021 insurrection at the U.S. Capitol.
+Previously with The Washington Post, Woodsome was part of the team that won the Pulitzer Prize for Public Service for covering the January 6 attack on the U.S. Capitol.
 She pioneered a mental health column and managed a short documentary film unit, too.
 As an editor, journalist and producer, Woodsome also has been honored with the Ben Bradlee Award for Courage in Journalism, an Edward R. Murrow Award and honors from the White House News Photographers Association.

 She left The Post in Dec.
 2023, no longer willing to normalize the trauma, burnout and moral injury that pervades the industry.
 This clarifies efforts Woodsome has pursued for more than two decades — from reporting on an authoritarian regime in post-genocide Cambodia, to the decline of democracy in Hong Kong, to the 2021 U.S. insurrection.